 Cajun seasoning is super easy to make at home, and chances are that once you make your own cajun seasoning, you will never want to go back to store bought.
 It only takes minutes to make, and you will most likely already have all of these spices in your pantry.
 This seasoning is a great way to change up your regular recipes.

-Having grown up eating spicy, flavourful food, I took to Cajun cuisine like a duck to water.
-But cajun cuisine isn’t just about spicy, peppery, heat.
+Having grown up eating spicy, flavorful food, I took to Cajun cuisine like a duck to water.
+But cajun cuisine isn’t just about spicy, peppery heat.
 It’s quite a bit more subtle than that.

-While cajun and creole food may seem the same and the words interchangeable to an outsider (like me) looking in, they are not quite the same.
-Unless you call Louisiana home, it might not even be something that bothers you.
+While cajun and creole food may seem the same and the words interchangeable to an outsider looking in, they are not quite the same.
+And unless you call Louisiana home, it might not even be something that bothers you.

-I can safely say that this cajun spice mix is by far my favourite blend of cajun spices!
+I can safely say that this cajun spice mix is by far my favorite blend of cajun spices.
 I seem to want to put it on everything!
-This creamy chicken and sausage cajun pasta is just one example.
-The recipe for sweet and spicy cajun ribs that I made recently is coming soon! 🙂
+This creamy chicken and sausage cajun pasta is just one example, and how about this blackened shrimp and avocado toast?

-- 1 tbsp dried chilli flakes/crushed red pepper
+- 1 tbsp dried chili flakes/crushed red pepper

 - 2 tsp dried thyme

 - 2 tsp garlic powder